Wilawan-Y/CAFS-Classifier/README.md

 # Economic and Financial Named Entity
-The domain-specific dictionary for named entity recognition in economic and financial domain.
-The twelve economics and financial entities are described as follows. <br/>
+Economic and Financial Named Entity is a domain-specific dictionary for named entity recognition in the economic and financial domain.
+It's suitable for uses in named entities extraction or any tasks that are proposed for a specific term in economics and financial domain.
+This dictionary is maintained by the Data Science Group in the Department of Computer Science, Faculty of Science, Chiangmai University.
+Although we do our best, we cannot guarantee the relevance and accuracy of every entry in this dictionary.
+We intend to continually update the dictionary by correcting existing entries and by adding new ones.
+The details about our twelve economics and financial entities are described as follows. <br/>

 ![alt text](https://github.com/Wilawan-Y/EconomicFinancial-NE-Extractor/blob/main/entity.jpg?raw=true)